 |Executive Producer||Mark De Pace and Zach Mortensen|

 Enjoyably bonkers stuff from Brooklyn art collective NewVillager by Ben Dickinson involving some amazing costumes made out of household items - crowns of twigs, tote bag skirts, broom-head shoulder …

-Ben Dickinson gathers together Yoko Ono, Beastie Boys Mike D and Ad-Rock and Yoko's New York artist friends for the promo to Bad Dancer - a track from Plastic Ono Band's new album Take …
+Ben Dickinson gathers together Yoko Ono, Beastie Boys Mike D and Ad-Rock and Yoko's New York artist friends for the promo to Bad Dancer - a track from Plastic Ono Band's new album Take Me To …

 Experimental artist, photographer, and director AboveGround has signed to Black Dog …

 The Shiny Awards have announced the last call for submissions to the New Signings Awards - a new …

 Biscuit Filmworks have announced the addition of Nathan Miller to its UK roster, a …

 Curly Films has announced the first moving image release of 21 year old director Jim Longden, …

 Kode Media has announced that they have started the new year with new music video representation …

 London-based production company Greatcoat Films has launched a new animation, digital and …